shorebirdtech/handbook/README.md

   contributions to WebKit, Safari, Blink and Chrome.

+## Engineering Practices

+### Code Review
+Shorebird is too early for code review to be useful as an approval tool.
+We hire great people and we trust them.
+Code review is still encouraged as it's great for knowledge sharing and architecture validation, but also shouldn't be a bottleneck.
+Just TBR another person (too be reviewed) and submit.
+We'd rather move fast than wait for a review, especially as a global team.

+### Style
+We follow common style guides for the languages we use and use autoformatters.
+For Dart, we follow the [Effective Dart](https://dart.dev/guides/language/effective-dart) guide and use dart-format to enforce it, even for Flutter code.

+### Testing
+We write tests.
+They're not required (yet), since we're still finding the product and tests are best at making sure we don't have to fix the same bug twice.
+However fixing the same bug twice is a "problem of success" (something that can only occur when you have built something worth breaking twice).
+So go make something people want, we'll worry about keeping it working once we know it's something people want.

+Eventually I expect we'll require testing.
+The first test is always the hardest.
+Senior team members/founders have a responsibility to write these first tests and unlock the rest of the team to write tests for new areas.

+## Management

+We don't currently have managers, or plan to anytime soon.
+Everyone just reports to Eric.
+This will eventually break down at scale.
+While leading Flutter, Eric had 20+ direct reports before we added more managers.
+Managers are very useful for supporting people (checking in regularly, helping with onboarding, career development, etc), but can get in the way of constant direct coordination needed in small teams.

+## Communication

+Right now we all just use Discord.
+We have email, but mostly Eric we use that for communicating to the outside world or things which need a more permanent record.
+Everything else happens on Discord, and 90%+ in public channels.

+Flutter started with daily stand-ups (capped to 5 minutes total) and kept those all the way until 30-40 people.
+It was a chance to promote daily coordination between members of the team and as we got larger (10+) help make sure individuals had resources to be unblocked and didn't accidentally work on the same issues.
+I imagine we'll find something similar for Shorebird (synchronous or not) and may even do them publicly.
+We'll see.

 ## User pain
 I've spoken with many Flutter customers.
 They love Flutter, but still find pain using or adopting it within their businesses.
 Some of the top pains I've heard